munificent/game-programming-patterns/book/dirty-flag.markdown

     </aside>

-    * *You can tune how often the work is performed.* By adjusting the timer interval you can ensure it happens as frequently (or infrequently) as you want.
+    * *You can tune how often the work is performed.* By adjusting the timer interval, you can ensure it happens as frequently (or infrequently) as you want.

     * *You can do more redundant work.* If the primary state only changes a